PET HEALTH

 Serotonin syndrome

-One of the more serious potential side effects that may occur when trazodone is given too quickly at high doses (aka an overdose), or used in combination with other serotonergic drugs, is serotonin syndrome.
-Serotonin syndrome is a condition that occurs when there’s too much serotonin in the body, and it could be fatal.
-Some of the signs that may indicate serotonin syndrome include3:
+One of the more serious potential side effects that could occur is serotonin syndrome — i.e., there’s too much serotonin in the body.1,2 Some of the signs that may indicate serotonin syndrome include:1,2

 • Vomiting and diarrhea